Note: This program is at capacity but is maintaining a waitlist. Apply now as a spot may become available in future.

-If you have an idea for a project and are interested in finding out if it will work, go online (May 1-Sept 1, 2021) and fill out the pre-application form.
+If you (or your landscaper) have an idea for a project and are interested in finding out if it will work, go online and APPLY

 A Town staff member will give you a call and book a preliminary yard inspection.
 This will ensure that implementing your idea will meet the program specifications laid out by the Town.

-The xeriscaping project must be a minimum of 46 m² in area for a residential property or 90 m² for a multi-family/condo, business or institutional property.
+The xeriscaping project must be a minimum of 46 m² in area for a residential property.

 40% of the landscaped area needs to consist of drought tolerant plants (mature size taken into account).

-- If the yard area is less than 46 m² for residential or less than 90 m² for a condo, business/institution, but the intent is to xeriscape the entire area, the project would still be considered for the program.
+- If the yard area is less than 46 m² , but the intent is to xeriscape the entire area (e.g. whole front yard or whole back yard), the project would still be eligible for the program.

 - Develop a landscape design.